College of American Pathologists

 system before use in patient testing.
 CAP has also created programs that look at the frequency of errors throughout laboratory testing, including Q-Probes and Q-Tracks.
 CAP's Q-Probes studies aim to describe errors at different stages of testing; pre-analytic, analytic, and post-analytic.
 In order to reduce the frequency of errors occurring at the different stages of testing, performance measures have been put in place in order to improve patient safety.
 CAP has created a database to record the error rates seen from more than 130 inter-laboratory studies.

 The CAP opened a Washington, DC, office in 1970 and advocating for pathology in a legal and policy-oriented capacity remains a core mission of the organization, both through direct action and programs that connect pathologists to legislators.

 The CAP Foundation is the philanthropic arm of the organization and is classified as a 501(c)(3) charitable entity.
 Its flagship program, See, Test & Treat, partners with hospitals and clinicians to provide free cancer and HPV screening, as well as educational events, to underserved communities.
 The program served over 900 women in 2017.

 Minimum periods of retention

-CAP and Clinical Laboratory Improvement Amendments (CLIA) have written policies for the minimum period of that laboratories should keep laboratory records and materials, with some examples as follows:
+CAP and Clinical Laboratory Improvement Amendments. have written policies for the minimum period of that laboratories should keep laboratory records and materials, with some examples as follows: